ShorelineLLC/issues/README.md

 # Shoreline Issues
 Public repository for reporting issues for Shoreline client.
+Contact developers at [shorelineclient.net](https://shorelineclient.net/) or at discord.gg/shoreline.

 # Bug Reports
 - Make sure that this issue occurs with only Shoreline in your mods folder.
 Otherwise specifically report the issue as an incompatibility with the loaded mods included in the issue.